Have a question?

 If an item is checked out, you may be able to request a Recall of the item, however, this can take several weeks.
 From the library record, scroll down to select Request, then select Recall, and Cornell Tech for delivery location.

-Unfortunately, we are not able to provide BorrowDirect or InterLibrary Loan to the Cornell Tech campus.
+Unfortunately, we are not able to provide books via InterLibrary Loan to the Cornell Tech campus.
 Please contact the library for assistance getting books in NYC.

 2CUL- Cornell University Library and Columbia University Libraries have partnered in a reciprocal borrowing program for current students, faculty and staff of each institution.
 Users may register for a library card at the partner library and borrow books when visiting that campus.
 Cornell Tech students and faculty receive the same borrowing privileges as their Columbia patron group counterpart.
-Additional information about 2CUL and how to obtain a Columbia Library card can be found here.
+Visit the Cornell Library's services page to find additional information about 2CUL and how to obtain a Columbia Library card.

 Other useful tools and resources: